 Insider tip: Catch the daily picker’s circles at 1:00 p.m. and 5:00 p.m. beneath the ancient oak trees for some great local tunes.

 - History lessons… that are actually fun!
 Fredericksburg is rich with history.
 Take the kids to the museums and historical spots for some history lessons they’ll actually enjoy.

 - Pioneer Museum- At the Pioneer Museum, the whole family can learn about how Fredericksburg came to be a little German/Texan town.
 Tour the 3.5 acre complex- including log cabins, a school house, and Sunday Haus for plenty of photo ops and learning opportunities.
 Closed on Sundays.

-- National Museum of the Pacific War- The National Museum of the Pacific War is the only museum dedicated to the battles of the Pacific Theater, where you’ll find interactive exhibits for adults and kids alike.
-The museum, and all of its hands on exhibits (and cold AC), can be explored for an entire afternoon; and after an $8 million renovation, the Pacific Combat Zone will reopen with WWII battle reenactments on Saturday and Sunday, March 11 and 12.
+- National Museum of the Pacific War- The National Museum of the Pacific War is the only museum dedicated to the battles of the Pacific Theater during WWII, where you’ll find interactive exhibits for adults and kids alike.
+The museum, and all of its hands-on exhibits (and cold AC), can be explored for an entire afternoon; and experience a battle reenactment at the Pacific Combat Zone on Saturday and Sunday, March 10 and 11.